ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 {: #f-categories title="Relationship Between Categories of Use"}

-## Automated Processing Category {#bots}
+## AI Processing Category {#all-ai}

 The act of using automated processing on one or more assets to analyze text and data in order to generate information which includes but is not limited to patterns, trends and correlations.

-The use of assets for automated processing encompasses all the subsequent categories.
+The use of assets for AI Processing encompasses all the subsequent categories.

 ## AI Training Category {#train-ai}

 The act of using one or more assets to produce or improve an artificial intelligence model.

-The use of assets for AI Training is a proper subset of Automated Processing usage.
+The use of assets for AI Training is a proper subset of AI Processing usage.

 ## Generative AI Training Category {#train-genai}